-Telescoping handle extends up to 36", allowing for users of all sizes to move items comfortably.
-300lb. capacity handles the items of the average user.
+Telescoping handle extends up to 36 inches, allowing for users of all sizes to move items comfortably.
+300-pound capacity handles the items of the average user.
 Folds into a thin unit in spite of large platform and telescoping handle.
 Compact enough to store in virtually any utility closet.

 Cart works best on flat surfaces, and wheels may wear out quickly if used often on rough terrain.

-The 29" x 19" platform compares favorably to similar hand trucks, and the no-slip rubber surface is a great feature.
+The 29 by 19 inch platform compares favorably to similar hand trucks, and the no-slip rubber surface is a great feature.
 Wheels make smooth turns, even on surfaces that aren't perfectly flat or smooth.
 The inclusion of a center backing piece on the handle is helpful with taller loads.

 While the wheels are maneuverable, users report they require frequent tightening and are difficult to reach when unit is assembled.

 Steel frame is tough enough to handle frequent use, yet lightweight so users don't strain.
-Platform can handle up to 330 lb. and has a rubberized surface to prevent items from slipping when stacked.
-The handle folds flat to the 29" x 18" platform when not in use for easy storage.
+Platform can handle up to 330 pounds and has a rubberized surface to prevent items from slipping when stacked.
+The handle folds flat to the 29 by 18 inch platform when not in use for easy storage.

 Due to the placement of the wheels, this model has a tendency to tip if heavy items are not centered on the platform.